-In his new book “Writer, Sailor, Soldier, Spy: Ernest Hemingway’s Secret Adventures, 1935-1961,” Nicholas Reynolds chronicles Hemingway’s suspected espionage work for both Soviet and U.S. intelligence agencies, before and during the Cold War.
+In his book “Writer, Sailor, Soldier, Spy: Ernest Hemingway’s Secret Adventures, 1935-1961,” Nicholas Reynolds chronicles Hemingway’s suspected espionage work for both Soviet and U.S. intelligence agencies, before and during the Cold War.
 A military historian and former U.S. Marine colonel, Reynolds also spent more than a decade as a CIA officer.

 In 2010, he was curating an exhibition at the CIA Museum about the Office of Strategic Services (OSS), the nation’s first intelligence agency, and its origins during World War II.
 In the process, he found himself wondering whether the famously adventure-seeking Ernest Hemingway had ever done work for the OSS.
-After all, this freewheeling forerunner of the CIA had counted Julia Child, the director John Ford and other prominent Americans among its ranks.
+After all, this freewheeling forerunner of the CIA had counted Julia Child, director John Ford and other prominent Americans among its ranks.

 When Reynolds looked into it, he found evidence suggesting that Hemingway had in fact been involved in work for the OSS as well as other U.S. agencies, including the FBI, the State Department and the Office of Naval Intelligence (ONI).
 But in a stunning twist, he also found evidence that beginning in late 1940, Hemingway may have spied for another organization—the People’s Commissariat for Internal Affairs (NKVD), which was the predecessor of a more widely known Soviet intelligence agency, the KGB.